Team Canada Medal Count

 MacLennan has since been open about the impact of her concussions, including a loss of spatial awareness in the air which shattered her confidence, as well as headaches, memory issues, speech issues, and anxiety and depression.
 She decided not to compete at the 2017 World Championships because of a lingering neck injury.

 Fully healthy, she returned to the world championships in 2018 and won her second career world title in the individual event.
 In April 2019, during a World Cup in Belarus, MacLennan broke her left ankle when she landed awkwardly on the side of the trampoline.
 She was non-weight bearing for two months and then had to build back her strength, stability, and range of motion.
 Though not quite fully recovered when the world championships took place in late fall, she still competed and won a bronze medal, which secured a quota spot for Canada in the event for Tokyo 2020.
+In her fourth Olympic appearance, MacLennan finished one spot shy of the podium, a remarkable achievement considering that six weeks earlier she was on crutches and wearing a boot after suffering a severe ankle sprain and two torn tendons in training.

 A Little More About Rosie